Detecting Entanglement by State Preparation and Local Measurements: Examples

 \section{Examples}

-Let us then apply the general construction of network states and present network states for decomposable and non-decomposable EWs.
-We recall that identifying all EWs, equivalent to characterizing the set of separable states, is a challenging mathematical problem \cite{Stormer:1963aa}.
-Its computational complexity also belongs to NP-Hard \cite{10.1145/780542.780545}.
-In what follows, we consider EWs known so far and show network states to construct them.
+Let us apply the general construction of network states and present network states for EWs known so far, such as decomposable and non-decomposable instances, the latter of which are highly non-trivial in {quantum information theory}.
+Identifying all EWs is equivalent to characterizing the set of separable states, which is a challenging mathematical problem \cite{Stormer:1963aa}; the computational complexity also belongs to NP-Hard \cite{10.1145/780542.780545}.
+The construction of network states applies to all EWs.
+In what follows, we apply the general construction of network states to non-trivial EWs.